Mercurial Workflows: Stable & Default

 hg commit -m "Create the stable branch."

-Once you do this users of your project can clone the stable
+Once you do this users of your project can clone the stable branch and be

 confident that they're getting a relatively stable version of your code.
 To